CRA-WP Presents the 2022 CRA-WP Early Career Awards Honoring Skip Ellis and Anita Borg

 Christina Harrington of Carnegie Mellon University has been selected as the 2022 Skip Ellis Early Career Award recipient.

 The Skip Ellis Early Career Award honors the late Clarence “Skip” Ellis, who was the first African-American to earn a Ph.D. in computer science and the first African-American to be elected a Fellow of the ACM.
-This award is given annually by CRA-WP to a person who identifies as a member of a group underrepresented in computing (African-American, Latinx, Native American/First Peoples, and/or People with Disabilities), who has made significant research contributions in computer science and/or engineering and has also contributed to the profession, especially in outreach to underrepresented demographics.
+This award is given annually by CRA-WP to a person who identifies as a member of a group underrepresented in computing (African-American/Black, Hispanic, American Indian, Alaska Native, Native Hawaiian, Pacific Islander, and/or People with Disabilities), who has made significant research contributions in computer science and/or engineering and has also contributed to the profession, especially in outreach to underrepresented demographics.

-It is encouraging to see the growth in the excellent computing researchers from diverse backgrounds committed to scholarly excellence and equal opportunity.
+Several CRA staff and volunteers noted (and were encouraged by) the growth in the number of superb computing researchers from diverse backgrounds committed to scholarly excellence and equal opportunity.
 Thank you to everyone who took the time to submit a nomination for this year, and we hope to see many more in the next cycle.

 Learn more about the CRA-WP Early Career Awards.